projectcontour/contour/site/content/resources/faq.md

 ## Q: When I load my site in Safari, it shows me an empty page.
 Developer tools show that the HTTP response was 421.
 Why does this happen?

-The HTTP/2 specification allows user agents (browsers) to re-use TLS sessions to different hostnames as long as they share an IP address and a TLS server certificate (see [RFC 7540](https://tools.ietf.org/html/rfc7540#section-9.1.1)).
+The HTTP/2 specification allows user agents (browsers) to reuse TLS sessions to different hostnames as long as they share an IP address and a TLS server certificate (see [RFC 7540](https://tools.ietf.org/html/rfc7540#section-9.1.1)).
 Sharing a TLS certificate typically uses a wildcard certificate, or a certificate containing multiple alternate names.
 If this kind of session reuse is not supported by the server, it sends a "421 Misdirected Request", and the user agent may retry the request with a new TLS session.
 Although Chrome and Firefox correctly retry 421 responses, Safari does not, and simply displays the 421 response body.